ROCm/rocprofiler-systems/docs/how-to/understanding-rocprof-sys-output.rst

 Output prefix keys have many uses but are most helpful when dealing with multiple profiling runs or large MPI jobs.
-They are included in Omnitrace because they were introduced into Timemory for `compile-time-perf <https://github.com/jrmadsen/compile-time-perf>`_.
+They are included in ROCm Systems Profiler because they were introduced into Timemory for `compile-time-perf <https://github.com/jrmadsen/compile-time-perf>`_.
 They are needed to create different output files for a generic wrapper around compilation commands while still